hackclub/hackclub/fundraising/short_email_blurb.md

 # Zach

 [hackEDU](https://hackedu.us) is building a national nonprofit that brings coding clubs to high schools nationwide.
-We think it's silly that students who love music can join band, students who love sports can join an athletic team, but students who want to learn to code have to go home and code alone.
-Our mission is to bring a coding club where students can build things (and learn to build things) with other like-minded students to every high school in the country.
+Students who love music can join band;
+students who love sports can join an athletic team; but students who want to code have had to go home and do it alone – until now.

-Our vision is to create a world where all citizens are empowered to create what they see missing.
-We believe that nobody should be afraid to tackle the world's most ambitious problems or break the rules to do so.

-**Key points:**
+**Key stats:**

-* In 6 months we're in 38 schools across 11 states and reaching 1,300 high
+* In 7 months we're in 40 schools across 11 states and reaching 1,300 high
   school students.
   * 32% of constituency is female (nearly 2x national high school average)
   * 37% of constituency is black/Hispanic (7x industry average)
   * 12 of our 38 schools have a majority of students on free or reduced lunch
-* Half of the winning teams at MHacks V and PennApps X, the two most competitive collegiate hackathons (>1300 attendees each), were led by hackEDU hackers.
-  * MHacks V and PennApps X fly out attendees from top schools including Stanford, MIT, Harvard, and ETH Zurich.

 # Jonathan